Moroccan Zaalouk Recipe (Eggplant Salad/Dip)

 Place the interior of the eggplant in a colander and let it drain for 20 minutes.
 Press down occasionally to help squeeze out any remaining water.
 Then, roughly chop the eggplants.

-• Spices: Heat ¼ cup oil in a skillet over low.
+• Spices: Heat ¼ cup oil in a skillet over low heat.
 Add the garlic, tomato paste, paprika, cumin, and Aleppo pepper.
 Stir and cook for one to two minutes until fragrant.

 • Tomatoes: Purée the tomatoes in a blender.
 Stir in the blended tomatoes, fresh parsley, fresh cilantro, sugar, and salt.
 Let it simmer until the sauce thickens, about six minutes.